When Can Babies Drink Water?

-Find out when it’s OK to start giving your baby water, and why it’s important not to give your baby water until he’s started on solids.
+Water is something that everyone needs to drink, right?
+But when can babies have water?
+Well, it turns out that babies get all the hydration they need from breast milk or formula in the first several months.
+Find out when babies can start drinking water, and why it’s important not to give your baby water until they’ve started on solids.
 Plus, get some answers to some frequently asked questions about safely giving your baby water when the time comes.

 With breastfed babies, the introduction of water can cause the baby to breastfeed less or stop entirely, leading to malnutrition.
 Less frequent nursing can, in turn, result in a reduction in breast milk supply as well.